techidaily/site-windows11/source/_posts/recover-lost-pin-following-system-breakdown-on-windows-11.md

 `C:\Windows\ServiceProfiles\LocalService\AppData\Local\Microsoft`
 5. Next, right-click on the**Ngc** folder and select**Delete** .
 Click on**Delete** again to confirm the action.

- If you see the**You need permission to perform this action** prompt, you'll need to[take the folder ownership on Windows](https://www.makeuseof.com/windows-10-11-own-folder/) to delete the folder.
+ If you see the**You need permission to perform this action** prompt, you'll need to [take the folder ownership on Windows](https://www.makeuseof.com/windows-10-11-own-folder/) to delete the folder.
 After taking ownership, try to delete the Ngc folder again, and you should be able to fix the error.
 Once done, you can set up a new PIN from the sign-in options in the Settings app.

 ## 3\.
 Uninstall Windows Updates